Smoked Chili Con Carne

 - 2 lbs sirloin steak

-- 3-6 cups hickory wood chips or chunks
+- 3-6 cups hickory wood chips or wood chunks

-- 1 can diced tomatoes, fire roasted (15oz can)
+- 1 can diced tomatoes, 15 ounces and fire-roasted

 - 1-2 oz bourbon